alvarogarcia7/blog_source/content/blog/2017-03-01-self-study.markdown

 <!--
 ## Gerald Weinberg on Bugs, Errors, and Software Quality

-I've listened to this interview with Gerald Weinberg where he first talks about software quality, defining a fault, failure, a boo-boo, a blunder (below).
+I've listened to [this interview][bug-error-weinberg] with Gerald Weinberg where he first talks about software quality, defining a fault, failure, a boo-boo, a blunder (below).
 Then, they move on to the cost of quality, experiences in his project 'Mercury' (a man in orbit; his contribution was on the software side).
 Says it's one of his first projects where a person's life was directly related to a piece of software.

 Fault: wrong operation in code
 Failure: user's experience caused by a fault